 In my last post, I discussed the purpose of a compliance program: to ensure that your organization complies with the laws and regulations that apply to it.
 However, this post answers a more nuanced question.
 How much effort should a company put into effective compliance?
-That’s what compliance risk management framework tries to answer.
+That’s what a compliance risk management framework tries to answer.

 After all, even with unlimited budget and resources (which you’ll never have anyway), no company can achieve perfect compliance with all regulatory burdens at all times.
 Some mistake is bound to happen eventually.
 The goal is to reduce the operational risk of non-compliance down to levels acceptable to your board and your regulators.

 As you might guess, companies can achieve practical, effective compliance risk management in any number of ways.
 One doesn’t buy a standard-issue compliance risk management program, that can fit all firms across all industries.
 You build one, based on your firm’s own business processes, employees, and regulatory compliance concerns.

 Understanding the risks of non-compliance

 First, compliance officers need to understand where the risks of non-compliance for your business truly reside.
 Some are more prevalent than others, and those become the compliance risks your program should address first and most aggressively.

 For example, two cornerstones of effective FCPA compliance are due diligence of third parties and training employees on the anti-bribery policy.
 A compliance program should include both, but not necessarily to the same extent; it depends upon your business model.
 A firm that uses local agents extensively might invest heavily in due diligence, while another that uses employees in a direct sales model might spend more time on training and enforcement of gifts and entertainment policy.

 So the first step in strategic risk management is to understand what your compliance risks really are, and how they come to be.